Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

 We calculate apparent magnitudes of model galaxies in a given lightcone according to their absolute magnitudes and redshifts, and we construct a mock catalog by applying the same selection effects as the real survey.
 The apparent magnitude of the $i$-th band is given by

-where $M_i$ is the absolute magnitude of the $i$-th band, $D_L$ is the luminosity distance in units of Mpc, and $K$ is the $k$-correction.
+where $M_i$ is the absolute magnitude of the $i$-th band ($i=1,2$), $D_L$ is the luminosity distance in units of Mpc, and $K$ is the $k$-correction.
 The value of $K$ is not available from our model.
-We estimate the value of $K$ using the COSMOS2015 galaxy catalog, assuming that the galaxies of the same luminosities and colors have a similar spectral energy distribution.
-For a given model galaxy, we identify a real galaxy from the COSMOS2015 catalog by matching the absolute magnitude, $M_1$, and the color index $M_1-M_i$, where the bands for $M_1$ and $M_i$ may be different for different surveys (e.g. $M_y$ and $M_J$ for the PFS galaxy survey).
+We estimate the value of $K$ using the COSMOS2020 galaxy catalog, assuming that galaxies of the same luminosities and colors have a similar spectral energy distribution.
+For a given model galaxy, we identify a real galaxy from the COSMOS2020 catalog by matching the absolute magnitude, $M_1$, and the color index $M_1-M_2$, where the bands for $M_1$ and $M_2$ may be different for different surveys (e.g. $M_{\rm y}$ and $M_{\rm J}$ for the PFS galaxy survey).
 The $K$ value of the real galaxy, which was estimated from the best-fit rest-frame spectrum of the galaxy by spectral fitting (see \S~\ref{sec:assignluminosity}), is then assigned to the model galaxy.

-The details of the target selection strategy may vary from survey to survey, but in general the targets are selected to form a magnitude-limited sample according to the apparent magnitude in a specific band.
+The details of the target selection strategy may vary from survey to survey, but in general targets are selected to form a magnitude-limited sample according to the apparent magnitude in a specific band.
 For instance, the SDSS main sample targeted galaxies with $r$-band magnitude $r\lesssim17.77$ \citep{York-00}.
 For high-$z$ surveys, additional redshift criteria, based on color-color diagrams or photometric redshifts, are used to exclude targets outside the aimed redshift range.
-The zCOSMOS-bright sample selected galaxies with $I_{\mbox{AB}}<22.5$ and $0.1<z\lesssim1.2$, and the PFS galaxy survey will observe galaxies with $0.7<z<1.7$ and $y<22.5$ (if at $0.7<z<1.7$) or $J<22.8$ (if at $z>1$).
+The PFS-like survey will observe galaxies with $0.7<z<1.7$ and $y<22.5$ (if at $0.7<z<1.7$) or $J<22.8$ (if at $z>1$).
+The zCOSMOS-bright sample selects galaxies with $I<22.5$.
+The VIPERS uses the magnitude limit of $i_{\rm AB}<22.5$.